Guy Park: History

 In 1779 the new governments of the United States and New York declared as traitors those Loyalists who had gone to Canada, and the state confiscated their properties.
 The state sold Guy Park to a private owner.
 A steady flow of migrants moved along the road in the plain by the Mohawk River as part of the European-American settlement of former Iroquois lands.
 At this time, the state and speculators were selling millions of acres of land to the west; thousands of migrants from New England crossed the state seeking such lands; some veterans were awarded grants of land in lieu of pay.

 Guy Park was used for years in the early nineteenth century as a tavern and stagecoach stop, as it was on the Mohawk Turnpike next to the river, the two main transportation routes across the state.
 The Erie Canal was completed in 1825, and a lock is located near the house.
 Later, the house was sold and served again as a private residence for many years.

 In 1907 the mansion was purchased by the state for preservation as a historic site.
 In the early 21st century, it was adapted for use as a local history museum, the Walter Elwood Museum.
 Elwood, a history teacher, began collecting in the 1930s.
 The museum has featured exhibits from his large collection of local artifacts, ranging from historic objects crafted by the Mohawk and other Iroquois tribes of New York, to items related to the development and history of the Erie Canal, the local carpet industry, and the city of Amsterdam.

 In August 2011, shortly after being occupied by the museum, the house was severely damaged by flooding of the Mohawk River in the aftermath of Hurricane Irene.
 Half of two floors were destroyed and its contents soaked and scattered.
 The state has struggled to stabilize the building.
 The museum has moved to a new location.
 Since 2016 work has been done to stabilize the nearby canal walls to ensure flooding is mitigated.
-Renovation and restoration work on home will commence after canal walls is completed with the goal to see the home become the headquarters for New York State Canal Corporation.
+Renovation and restoration work on home will commence after canal walls is completed.

+Restoration works began in 2022, as part of the Reimagine the Canals initiative to bring greater tourism to the Erie Canal area.
+Guy Park is planned to become an "education and resilience center".
+In 2024, the house was raised by four feet in order to protect it from future floods.

 The house is listed on the National Register of Historic Places.